opencor/opencor-user-documentation/src/knownLimitations.rst

 Windows and Linux
 -----------------

-- A scaled display will, on `Windows 7 <https://en.wikipedia.org/wiki/Windows_7>`__ and `Linux <https://en.wikipedia.org/wiki/Linux>`__, result in some aspects of OpenCOR being rendered at the wrong size (e.g. icons will be smaller and scroll bars bigger).
+- A scaled display will, on `Linux <https://en.wikipedia.org/wiki/Linux>`__, result in some aspects of OpenCOR being rendered at the wrong size (e.g. icons will be smaller and scroll bars bigger).
-  On `Windows 10 <https://en.wikipedia.org/wiki/Windows_10>`__, OpenCOR should scale itself automatically, although it will look more or less blurry depending on your display scaling and screen resolution.
+  On `Windows <https://en.wikipedia.org/wiki/Windows>`__, OpenCOR should scale itself automatically, although it will look more or less blurry depending on your display scaling and screen resolution.
   In case OpenCOR does not scale itself, turn off *Fix scaling for apps*:

     .. image:: pics/windowsSettings01.png